WayScience/pyroptosis_signature_data_analysis/4.sc_Morphology_Neural_Network_MLP_Model/MLP_utils/README.md

 * Testing

 ## `utils.py`
-This file contains the utility/helper functions for the MLP model.
+This `utils` module contains helper functions for the MLP model.

 ## trained_models
 This directory contains the trained models from the hyperparameter optimization and training.